M/S Ever Given is one of the world's largest container ships, L ~399.98 m, B ~59 m, d ~15.5 m, DWT ~200.000 tons.

 It is estimated that the costs to global trade was about $400 million per hour based on the approximate value of goods that are moved through the Suez every day, according to shipping data and news company Lloyd's List.
 For six days, the world watched as a multi-national team of salvors, tug operators and the Suez Canal Authority (SCA) coordinated a race against time to free the ship and unclog the canal.

 Hm, did this really happen?
-World trade at $400 million/hour stopped by one llttle ship and saved by ... some Egyptian criminals?
+World trade at $400 million/hour stopped by one little ship and saved by ... some Egyptian criminals?
 Race against time??
 No!
 Be serious.
 Read on!

 The interplay of factors which caused the ship to lodge itself against both banks of the canal is still the subject of investigations.
 Some reports suggest that the strong winds which are encountered along the canal pushed against the sizeable height of the ship.
 There are also reports of the pilot's contribution.
 In cases where the engagement of pilots are necessary (i.e. compulsory pilotage), the pilot acts as the agent of the ship, so any imputation of fault will reflect back on the ship owner.

-No, today it is the fault of the Master of the ship!
+No, today 18 June 2021 it is the fault of the Master of the ship!
 As usual.
-If anything goes wrong on a ship 2021 anywhere it is the fault of the Master.
+If anything goes wrong on any ship 2021 anywhere it is always the fault of the Master.
 Just blame him and lock him up.
 The world is saved!!
 Incl. the town of Suez that I have visited many times.